Background

 The pattern he observed repeatedly was an information asymmetry problem.
 Hedge funds and asset managers pay $20,000–$50,000 per terminal for the same fundamental data that individual investors piece together from free, ad-supported screeners with stale numbers and hidden methodologies.
 The gap is not in data availability — SEC filings are public — but in how that data is structured, normalized across 30 years of history, and turned into actionable valuation models.
 That gap is what ValueMarkers exists to close.

 This is a deliberate product decision, not a marketing claim.
-When an investor can inspect the assumptions behind a fair-value estimate — discount rate, growth trajectory, terminal value — they can form independent judgment.
-When they cannot, they are outsourcing conviction to a black box.
+When an investor can inspect the assumptions behind a fair-value estimate - discount rate, growth trajectory, terminal value - they can form independent judgment.
 Javier builds tools for the first kind of investor.

 Investing Philosophy